 As a UK-wide organisation, we aim to work constructively with the governments of each of the four countries of the UK.
 We also work with international bodies, through our membership of both EFOMP and IOMP.

-We are a sponsor of Science in Parliament Magazine (the journal of the Parliamentary and Scientific Committee).
+We are a sponsor of Science in Parliament Magazine (the journal of the Parliamentary and Scientific Committee - this is available for Members only, so when you click on this link you will be asked to log in).
 We also endorse relevant initiatives and campaigns, when appropriate.

 We are a member of CaSE (Campaign for Science and Engineering), the leading independent advocate for raising the political profile of science and engineering in the UK.